 1M.
 Tech Student, 2Asst.
 Prof. Civil Engineering Department, 3 Asst.
-Prof. Civil Engineering Department 1Transportation Engineering

-1Parul Institute of Engineering and Technology, Ankleshwar, India
+Prof. Civil Engineering Department 1Transportation Engineering 1Parul Institute of Engineering and Technology, Ankleshwar, India

-Abstract : Public transportation is largely considered as a viable option for sustainable transportation in urban areas, offering advantages such as mobility enhancement, traffic congestion and air pollution reduction, and energy conservation while still preserving social equity considerations.
+Abstract: Public transportation is largely considered as a viable option for sustainable transportation in urban areas, offering advantages such as mobility enhancement, traffic congestion and air pollution reduction, and energy conservation while still preserving social equity considerations.
 Nevertheless, in the past decades, factors such as socioeconomic growth, the need for personalized mobility, the increase in private vehicle ownership and urban sprawl have led to a shift towards private vehicles and a decrease in public transportation's share in daily commuting.
 Planning and designing efficient public transportation network is necessary to increase it more use and awareness.
 Network designing is an important part of the public transportation operational planning process.
-It includes the designing of route layout and the determination of associated operational characteristics such as frequencies, timings etc. The paper focus on the survey and analysis of parameters required for the design of route.
+The paper focus on the four routes proposed for the public transportation planning of the study area.

-IndexTerms - Public transport, BRTS, Urban transport planning.
+Index Terms - Public transport, BRTS, Urban transport planning, Route proposals.